 - black pepper

-Meanwhile, slice the pancetta, and cut the potatoes into bite sized pieces and set aside.
+Meanwhile, slice the pancetta, and peel and cut the potatoes into bite sized pieces, and set aside.

-(If the potatoes will be cut more than a few minutes ahead of when you’ll be using them, keep them in a bowl covered in water, so they don’t turn brown; this applies to every recipe).
+(If the potatoes will be cut more than a few minutes ahead of when you’ll be using them, keep them in a bowl covered in water so that they don’t turn brown; this applies to every recipe).

 Rinse the zucchini and drain well; set aside.